Zhixin-Stat/RegPO_MCSD/README.md

 # MisCurrentPO
 R codes for paper "Regression analysis of  misclassified current status data with potentially unknown test accuracy":

+file: MisCrrentPO_function is the main user-friendly function.
+By setting sensitivity (alpha) = FALSE or a known number, specificity (beta) = FALSE or a known number, it can directly return you the covariate estimates (theta), their standard error (se.theta), and alpha and/or beta estimates with se.alpha and/or se.beta when either one or both are set to FALSE.

+Below codes are clean version for developer,if you are interested in reporducing the results:

-file: MIspline.R can be saved in a separate R file and then call it in main code by source("MIspline.R")
+file: MIspline.R can be saved in a separate R file and then call it in below two files by source("MIspline.R")

 file: known_sesp, main code for the case that data have known sensitivity and specificity.
 This code is used for data simulation section.